pepstock-org/Charba/readme.md

  * improve `Labels` plugin in order to leverage on callbacks cache which enables the complete configuration also at default or chart type levels.
  * improve `LabelsOptionsBuilder` class in order to manage the multi-labels configuration.
  * improve `Zoom` plugin in order to leverage on callbacks cache which enables the complete configuration also at default or chart type levels.
+ * add `RejectedCallback` class to `Zoom` and `Pan` options in the `ZoomPlugin` in order to manage the event when pan or zoom fail because modifier key was not detected.
+ * add `modifierKey` property to `Pan` options in the `ZoomPlugin` in order to enable pan only when modifier key was detected.
+ * add `wheelModifierKey` property to `Zoom` options in the `ZoomPlugin` in order to enable zoom only when modifier key was detected.
+ * add `overScaleMode` property to `Zoom` and `Pan` options in the `ZoomPlugin` in order to enable zoom only when modifier key was detected.

 ### _Controllers_